 - There’s a formula for posts.

-- It will take too much energy to improve as a writer.
+- It will take too much energy to study syntax, grammar, and revise our post.

 What generally happens when we rest on our laurels is that the writing comes off as just a rehash of what's worked in the past.
 The posts become repetitious.
 Click To Tweet